p2panda/handbook/specification/TEMPLATE.md

 ## Summary

-> Insert 1-2 paragraphs of explanation of what this is about here.
+> Summarise this specification in 1-2 paragraphs here.

 ## User stories

-> Try to formulate the following questions as user stories: Why are we doing this?
+Describe who is affected by your proposal and what changes they can expect by writing user stories about it.
+It can help to think about the questions: Why are we doing this?
 What use cases does it support?
 What is the expected outcome?

 ## Documentation